-TENT is a new Art Weekend taking place throughout Aotearoa and online, presented by the team who deliver the Auckland Art Fair.
-The inaugural edition of TENT will feature live exhibitions across the country and also online, and will take place from Thursday 4 – Sunday 7 November across New Zealand.
+TENT is an Art Weekend taking place throughout Aotearoa and online, presented by the team who deliver the Aotearoa Art Fair.
+The inaugural edition of TENT will feature live exhibitions across the country and also online, and will take place from Thursday 17 – Sunday 20 November 2022 across Aotearoa New Zealand.

 25+ galleries will present an off-site / pop-up exhibition, anywhere in Aotearoa New Zealand (but NOT in their own gallery space) – and at the same time, show the art online in specially created online viewing rooms.